msa-em/nanocartography/02_orientation.md

 of the pure geometric conversion of each crystallographic system to the cubic system.
-As an alternative formulation of this problem, these types of crystallographic computations can be calculated through the use of the metric tensor, as detailed by De Graef and McHenry (De Graef and McHenry, 2012) .
+As an alternative formulation of this problem, these types of crystallographic computations can be calculated through the use of the metric tensor, as detailed by De Graef and McHenry {cite:p}`degraef2012structure` .
 While both approaches are mathematically correct, this work has chosen to preserve the intuitive sense of angles and distance in the cubic system, albeit with the requirement of a conversion matrix for non-cubic systems that will be described next.